harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 ###FALCON assembly

-This star script had the following options added:
+This star script had the following options added to the sub_star.sh script in the ProgDir specified in the below commands:
 --winAnchorMultimapNmax 200
 --seedSearchStartLmax 30